Become a Software Developer

 Applications now closed!

 Are you interested in becoming a developer?
 Looking for the fast and flexible route into software engineering?
-We’re excited to be giving away two fully-funded scholarships to Zakat-eligible Muslims to study with Makers worth £8500 each in partnership with National Zakat Foundation (NZF).
+We’re excited to be awarding four fully-funded scholarships to Zakat-eligible Muslims to study with Makers worth £8500 each in partnership with National Zakat Foundation (NZF).

-Learn to code with Makers at their full-time coding Bootcamp in London
+Learn to code with Makers at their full-time coding Bootcamp remotely from anywhere in the UK.

 Makers was Europe’s first coding bootcamp.
 Makers is creating a new generation of tech talent who are skilled and ready for the changing world of work.
-Makers believe in alternative ways to learn how to code, how to be ready for work and how to be of value to an organisation.
+Makers believe in alternative ways of learning code, equipping you with practical skills for work and how to be of value to an organisation.
 Makers combines tech education with employment possibilities that transform lives.
 At Makers it’s not all about tech, you are taught emotional intelligence as part of your training to help you build resilience and confidence in the workplace.

 As part of the Makers course you will have the freedom to build your final project in a new technology of your choice, you’ll leave the Makers course with a packed portfolio and plenty of points on Stack Overflow.
 Together with job support from Maker’s career coaches and connections to leading tech companies, they’ll help you find a job you love.